afermon/PiggyMetrics-Kubernetes/README.md

 ### Log analysis

 Centralized logging can be very useful when attempting to identify problems in a distributed environment.
 Elasticsearch, Logstash and Kibana stack lets you search and analyze your logs, utilization and network activity data with ease.
-Ready-to-go Docker configuration described [in my other project](http://github.com/sqshq/ELK-docker).
+Ready-to-go Docker configuration described [in sqshq other project](http://github.com/sqshq/ELK-docker).

 ### Distributed tracing